Reversing TL-WR840N

 We are mostly interested in the squashfs, as it contains the router’s filesystem.
 But, we also can see that the bootloader code starts at 0xD0F0, so there may be something interesting stored at the beginning of the firmware.

-All the binaries are compiled for MIPS, that is the most common architecture for routers.
 The /etc folder contains several interesting files.
 Notably, two encrypted XML files, default_config.xml and reduced_data_model.xml.
 By searching for these filenames inside the whole squashfs, we get one interesting match: libcmm.so.

 Compiled code referencing encrypted files might be actually decrypting them, so we disassemble the shared object library using Ghidra.